sagemath/trac_to_gh/Issue 6613.md

 # Issue 6613: patch from #6393 should also demonstrate that bug is fixed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6613

 Original creator: mvngu